Kacprex/Chronos/docs/PROJECT_LIBRARY.md

 - Prune target: **220 GB**

 If you want to free space immediately, you can delete the oldest shard files in `RL_BUFFER_DIR`.

+**Note on resuming after manual deletes:** if you manually delete shard files, the RL resume checkpoint (`rl_resume.pt`) can reference shard indices that no longer exist.
+Chronos will ignore/clear the resume state when it detects missing shards so training can continue without getting stuck.

 ---